-Part of the Kinsey Institute for Research in Sex, Gender and Reproduction's 70-year celebration this Saturday took a look back at how its existence began with the work of deceased IU professor and researcher Dr. Alfred C. Kinsey.
+Part of the Kinsey Institute for Research in Sex, Gender and Reproduction's 70-year celebration September 16 took a look back at how its existence began with the work of deceased IU professor and researcher Dr. Alfred C. Kinsey.

 The celebration included a segment called "Kinsey Institute History," which focused on Kinsey and his work leading up to his death in 1956.